tobyzerner/inclusive-sort/README.md

 #### Keyboard

-The built-in Keyboard sensor responds to [Keyboard events](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent).
+The `KeyboardSensor` responds to [Keyboard events](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent).
 When one of the `Enter` or `Space` keys are pressed on the activator element, a sorting operation will begin.
 The `Arrow` keys can be used to move the item.
 Pressing the `Enter` or `Space` key again will drop the item in its new position.

 The Keyboard sensor will scroll the active item's scrollable ancestors so that it remains as close to the center as possible.